 Linoleum is generally an unexpected choice in living rooms and dens.
-It is much more commonly found in kitchens and casual dining areas, but there are a number of characteristics inherent to this versatile material that makes it particularly suited to social settings.
+It is much more commonly found in kitchens and casual dining areas, but there are several characteristics inherent to this versatile material that makes it particularly suited to social settings.
 This, combined with its many design options, makes linoleum worth a look when you're searching for your next living room floor.

 Linoleum is known as a type of resilient flooring because it is manufactured to be extremely durable and resistant to damage, dents, and stains.
 The colors on the surface run true through the thickness of the material, so it doesn't show wear, fading, and scratches as readily as other types of resilient flooring, such as vinyl.
 This makes it particularly attractive for heavily used living rooms.

 Even in very busy environments, and places where water and stains are a problem, such as a kitchen, most linoleum floors can last for 10 to 15 years with proper care and normal use.
 In living rooms, which tend to see low to medium traffic levels (and much less grime and moisture), a properly installed linoleum floor might last 20 to 40 years or even longer, saving you the expense and hassle of having to replace it.

 Linoleum is one of the easiest floors to care for, especially in a low-impact environment like the living room.
 Regular cleaning involves a simple sweeping or vacuuming to remove grit that could scratch the floor's surface.
 On occasion, you can also use a mild detergent for deep cleaning or to remove stains.
 Otherwise, the floor should be proof against most messes.